-Coffee is a fine science.
+Coffee is both a fine science and an art.

 It’s cultivated in some of the most beautiful places in the world, and comes from over one-thousand years of rich history.

 It’s the second-most traded commodity in the world, only barely behind oil—fitting, since they’re both fuel in a sense.

 You love coffee.
 That’s why you’re here.
 It’s time to get educated on some of the most interesting facts and processes of coffee, how it’s roasted, and what the very best coffee beans are.

 Culturally, coffee is a different experience around the world.

 The way that we drink coffee in America is far different from how they drink coffee in Turkey, Italy, Vietnam, and numerous other countries.
 Let’s get into it.